cm2viewer/cm/README.md

 Tool to view savegame for CM9798

 Goals:
-- Identify player with high potential that is available for sale and will join your team
+- Identify player with high potential and skills that is available for sale and will join your team

 Feature:
 - Filter and sort by potential, ability